ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 {: #ui-sap-ase-sybase-vsi-schematics}
 {: ui}

-When you are using the Schematics interface for the deployment you need to:
+When you are using the Schematics interface for the deployment, you need to:

 * Provide the workspace information.
 * Provide the GitHub repository path.